alitaqiEngOx/partition-ms/README.md

 ```
 $ pip3 install poetry
 ```
-4- navigate to the parent directory of your copy of this directory;<br />
+4- navigate to the parent directory of your copy of this repository;<br />
 5- install the package using `poetry`:
 ```
 $ poetry install